skadauke/intro-to-r-for-clinicians-chop/README.md

-This is the GitHub repository for the Intro to R for CHOP Clinicians course.
+This is the GitHub repository for the Intro to R for Clinical Data course organized by the CHOP R User Group.
 There is a course website here: <https://skadauke.github.io/intro-to-r-for-clinicians-chop/>

 ## About the instructor